VEROICON/Game_Data_Analysis/README.md

 # Game_Data_Analysis
-Game Data Analysis for Games Published a Year by Category for Boardgames on BGG
+Game Data Analysis for board games published per year by gategory for board games on BGG